Light Fluffy Cornbread

 Instructions

-• Grease an 8×8 inch baking pan with butter.
+• Line an 8×8 baking pan with parchment paper or grease it with butter.

 • Combine butter and sugar in a large bowl and beat until light and fluffy.